Community reeling after mass shooting inside Capital Gazette newsroom

 "We are putting out a damn paper," reporter Chase Cook added.

-The paper arrived on doorsteps and at convenience stores as promised, with a headline of, "5 shot dead at The Capital."
+The paper arrived on doorsteps and at convenience stores as promised with a headline reading, "5 shot dead at The Capital."

-The 38-year-old native of Laurel, Maryland, about 30 minutes inland from Annapolis, apparently had a long-standing grudge against the local newspaper.
+The native of Laurel, Maryland, about 30 minutes inland from Annapolis, apparently had a longstanding grudge against the local newspaper.

 The lawsuit was the beginning of an ongoing campaign of hatred directed toward the Capital Gazette, Marquardt said.